help redefine the

 A typical Danish design item hanging in many people’s living rooms is the typesetter drawer, used as a set of tiny shelves for displaying favourite personal items.
 Tingbjerg Library uses the same principle to showcase activity and social life at the library to the surrounding community.

 The building’s users can engage in a myriad of activities and events within multifunctional rooms, including classes, workshops, lectures and musical performance.
 All activities are visible from within the building and animate the glass façade to the exterior surroundings.

 Shifting floor plates, niches and balconies on the four levels of the library create the impression of a small mountain village clinging to the hillside.

-The interior is clad in warm plywood and wooden slats creating an optimal acoustic indoor climate.
-The design offers a tactile, soft and intimate environment as a contrast to the often hard atmosphere of the surrounding neighborhood.
+The interior is clad in warm plywood and wooden slats, creating an optimal acoustic indoor climate.
+The design offers a tactile, soft and intimate environment as a contrast to the often hard atmosphere of the surrounding neighbourhood.